 Fees are payable half termly in advance and are non refundable.
 Alternative arrangements for fee payment can be made, as necessary, after discussion with the Treasurer or Administrator.
-Fees continue to be payable, and government funding claimed, if a child is absent without notice or for a short time, we require a notice period of 4 weeks.
+Fees continue to be payable, and government funding claimed, if a child is absent without notice or for a short time.
+If you wish to cancel your place with us we require a notice period of 4 weeks, this must be written notice.
 Each child's attendance at the group is conditional upon continued payment of any due fees and/or Government Nursery Funding.
 Please refer to the fees policy for full details.